(5 min. read)

-To prepare your sandstone patio for summer, we recommend using a natural stone cleaner to remove dirt and grime that accumulates during autumn and winter.
-If your stone has attracted algae or is suffering from efflorescence, rather than an all-around stone cleaner, you can clean Indian sandstone using specialist cleaning products from Azpects.
+To prepare your Sandstone patio for summer, we recommend using a natural stone cleaner to remove dirt and grime that accumulates during Autumn and Winter.
+If your stone has attracted algae or is suffering from efflorescence, rather than an all-around stone cleaner, you can clean Indian Sandstone Paving using specialist cleaning products from here!

 When selecting the natural stone paving for your garden, pathway or patio, rest assured that Indian Stone Paving is one of the highest quality options out there.
 Choose from multiple colour and size options, and find the perfect Indian Sandstone Paving for your garden makeover!